 You should pump your ankles up and down several times an hour to keep the blood circulating in your leg.
 Don't lie in bed or on the couch for hours and hours at a time.
-It's good to move around (with the help of crutches) to get the blood flowing in your legs.
+It's good to move around (with the help of crutches or a walker) to get the blood flowing in your legs.